 For a creamier dip, add warm-up 1/2 cup of heavy whipping cream for 30 seconds in the microwave.
 Pour over chocolate chips in the baking dish, mixing with a whisk.
 Top with marshmallows and bake for 8-10 minutes until marshmallows are toasty and golden brown.

 This dip can sit on a table for a long while.
 If it begins to become too firm to dip, pop it back in the oven for 2-3 minutes or until melty again.

 Amount Per Serving: Calories: 613Total Fat: 23gSaturated Fat: 10gTrans Fat: 0gUnsaturated Fat: 11gCholesterol: 0mgSodium: 335mgCarbohydrates: 104gFiber: 5gSugar: 58gProtein: 7g

 Nutrition amounts are an estimate for your convenience and may vary based on the individual ingredient brands used in your kitchen.

 Did you make this recipe?
-Tell me about what you used in the comments or tag me on Instagram @onmykidsplate.
+Tell me about what you used in the comments, leave me a star review to help others find this recipe or tag me on Instagram @onmykidsplate.